Reykjavík Index

 The Reykjavík Index for Leadership is a measure of how society perceives women and men in terms of their suitability for leadership, exploring how comfortable society is overall with female leadership.
-It was launched in 2018 as a partnership between Women Political Leaders and Kantar, with the Index being presented for the first time by Michelle Harrison at the 2018 Global Women Leaders Forum in Reykjavík.
+It was launched in 2018 as a partnership between Women Political Leaders and Verian, with the Index being presented for the first time by Michelle Harrison at the 2018 Global Women Leaders Forum in Reykjavík.

 The Index is designed to “better understand where there is prejudice in society’s perceptions of women and men in leadership, across 23 economic sectors”.
 It also gives insight into differences in attitudes between women and men and between age groups.

 The methodology used to determine the Index is constructed based on research exploring the question, who is most suited to leadership positions: men, women or both equally?.

 The 2018/2019 and 2019/2020 reports cover the G7.
 The 2020/2021 report covers the G7 countries, as well as India, Kenya and Nigeria.

+The 2024/2025 report continues to focus on G7, with a revival of Kenya and Nigeria in collaboration with the Gates Foundation.

 Background

 Women Political Leaders and Kantar first partnered in 2018 to create the Reykjavík Index for Leadership.
 The first report was published in November 2018, the second in November 2019 and the third in November 2020.
-The next Reykjavík Index for Leadership report will be published in November 2021.
+The next Reykjavík Index for Leadership report will be published in November 2025.
+2024-2025 is the seventh year of findings.

 The Reykjavík Index findings are presented each year in November at Women Political Leaders’ annual summit in Iceland, the Reykjavík Global Forum – Women Leaders.
 Women Political Leaders co-host the conference with the Government and Parliament of Iceland.
 They have also been shared during the World Economic Forum in Davos, UNGA and G7 summits.

 The Reykjavík Index for Leadership is the first to measure the extent to which prejudice towards women and men in leadership prevails within the G7 countries and India, Kenya and Nigeria, providing a global view on this issue across different societies.

 The aim of The Reykjavík Index of Leadership is to quantify levels of comfort in society with the prospect of female leadership and to provide evidence of attitudes about equality to policy makers, business leaders and civil society.

 Dimensions

-The Reykjavík Index for Leadership investigates society’s attitudes towards leadership on a national level, but also looks at the dissonance between women and men and differences between age groups in the countries studied.
+The Reykjavík Index for Leadership investigates society's attitudes towards leadership on a national level, but also looks at the dissonance between women and men and differences between age groups in the countries studied.
 It also offers a view of differences between the Index scores of different sectors at a country level.